MortenHay/JavaExercises/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Mine tidligere basvarelser på exercises i indledende programmering 02101

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources <- herinde alt koden ligger
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.